mattorp/syn-games/README.md

 # Synesthesia Games

-A suite of tools that allow various interactions with Synethesia with the goal of creating new types of sport games.
+A suite of tools that allow various interactions with Synethesia with the goal of creating new types of games: Sports, board games, language learning, song/music lessons, etc.

+__NOTE:__ The project is still in very early stage, and is not documented well yet.
+Do only try using this now if you don't mind working out most problems yourself, and find documentation elsewhere.

 ## Setup